holochain/docs-pages/src/pages/get-started/index.md

 * `cd <folder_name>` to navigate into a particular sub-folder, and
 * `cd ..` to navigate back up to a parent folder.

-!!! details Scaffolded application structure
+!!! dig-deeper Scaffolded application structure

 This table includes everything in the `hello-world/` folder as well as details of the contents of the `dnas/` subfolder since that makes up the bulk of the "Holochain" part of an application.
 For certain working folders, like `node_modules/`, `target/`, `tests/`, and `ui/`, the table only contains a high-level overview.